-The non-financial information that are based on AT's 2017 Corporate Responsibility report is available on Aroundtown's website.
+The non-financial information which is based on AT's 2018 Corporate Responsibility report is available on Aroundtown's website.
 It provides extensive details on key non-financial information and related figures.
-AT's 2018 Corporate Responsibility report will be published in April 2019 on AT's website.
+AT's third sustainability report for the year 2019 will be published in April 2020 on AT's website.